 Hunter abilities are distributed about 2/3’s into our own powers and such with the remaining 1/3 being the slew of pet specific talents such as mend pet, revive, etc. This number of pet abilities increases should you specialize into Beast Mastery.

-Properly using a Hunter, of course, depends on the efficient usage of our pet, whether that be for tanking, as beast mastery, additional DPS as marksman, due to declining threat gain without talent tree buffs, or simply a distraction, as Survival in PvP.
+Properly using a Hunter, of course, depends on the efficient usage of our pet, whether that be for tanking, as beast mastery, additional DPS as marksman, or simply a distraction, as Survival in PvP.

-In Mists of Pandaria it’s even easier.
+In Mists of Pandaria pets became even easier.
 There is no pet maintenance of any kind.
 Feeding your pet heals it, but that’s about all.